 Cass is a tiny town located in the state of West Virginia.
 With a population of 38 people and just one neighborhood, Cass is the 276th largest community in West Virginia.
-Cass has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Cass was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Cass, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Cass’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Cass is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cass is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Cass who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cass has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cass has few renters and college students.
 But the biggest reason it is quieter in Cass than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cass may be for you.

-Being a small town, Cass does not have a public transit system used by locals to get to and from work.
+Cass is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Cass ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.